wp-plugins/wp-symposium-toolbar/readme.txt

 = 0.18.0. =

+**Important !!
+This release changes the way settings are stored for site visitors.
+After the upgrade, please check your settings for visitors.
+Sorry for the inconvenience and thanks for your understanding**

 * Options page reworked with tabs rather than closing boxes
 * Styles added, along with a preview mode at this tab.
 * Change: renamed pseudo-role 'visitor' into 'wpst_visitor' to avoid clashes with a home-made role or any other plugin or theme